taimoorkhan-nlp/text_edit_distance_similarity/README.md

 ## Description
-This method calculates the edit distance between two texts to estimate how similar or dissimilar they are.
-The two texts may represent two dialects of the language, definitions of similar concepts across different disciplines, or the same news from two media sources.
-Additionally, the method also helps to distort text (using insertion, deletion, substitution, and transposition operations) with personal information.
+This method calculates the edit distance between two texts to estimate their similarity or dissimilarity.
+The edit distance measures how many operations—such as inserting, deleting, or substituting characters—are needed to transform one text into another.
+For instance, the edit distance between "cut" and "cat" is 1, as only one substitution is needed.
+Similarly, the distance between "cat" and "at" is also 1, as one deletion suffices.
+In its simplest form, edit distance assigns an equal cost to all operations—insertions, deletions, and substitutions.
+Variants of the method allow for different cost structures, making it adaptable to various applications.
+For example, this method can be used to compare texts like dialects of a language, definitions of similar concepts across disciplines, or even versions of the same news article from different media sources.
+It can also be applied to anonymize personal information by distorting text.

 The method offers 3 edit distance variants (__Simple edit distance__, __Levenshtein edit distance__ and __Damerau-Levenshtein edit distance__) between two texts both at character and word level, and has the following operations:

 - __Simple edit distance__ i.e., having insertion, deletion, and substitution operations, all having cost 1.